alioktay/nuki-chat-app/README.md

 ## Overview

 This documentation provides the system design for a real-time chat application as specified in the assignment requirements.
-The application supports user authentication, real-time messaging, video sharing, direct messages, and group chat rooms.
+The application supports user authentication, real-time messaging, document (video) sharing, direct messages, and group chat rooms.

 ---